FredHutch/Wellstone_Plasma_Complement_in_FSHD/Readme.md

 This repository is to support computational reproducibility of the manuscript - _Elevated plasmsuppl complement components in facioscapulohumeral dystrophy_.
-We included our R codes, R-compatital datasets (`*.rda`), plamsa/demographic/genetic profiles (excel sheets), as well as a [gitbook](https://FredHutch.github.io/Wellstone_Plasma_Complement_in_FSHD) or chapteres demonstrating the analysis workflow and  automatically executable R code (you can directly run the code and reproduce the statistics and figures in the manuscript).
+We included our R codes, R-compatital datasets (`*.rda`), plamsa/demographic/genetic profiles (excel sheets), as well as a [gitbook](https://FredHutch.github.io/Wellstone_Plasma_Complement_in_FSHD) of chapteres demonstrating the analysis workflow and  automatically executable R code (you can directly run the code and reproduce the statistics and figures in the manuscript).

 __Folder structure__:
 |- suppl_tables (*.xlsx): plasma, demographic and genetic profiles